smart-edge-open/specs/openness_releasenotes.md

 ## OpenNESS - 20.12
 - cAdvisor CPU utilization of Edge Node is high and could cause a delay to get an interactive SSH session.
 A work around is to remove CAdvisor if not needed using `helm uninstall cadvisor -n telemetry`
 - An issue appears when the KubeVirt Containerized Data Importer (CDI) upload pod is deployed with Kube-OVN CNI, the deployed pods readiness probe fails and pod is never in ready state.
 It is advised that the user uses other CNI such as Calico CNI when using CDI with OpenNESS
+- Telemetry deployment with PCM enabled will cause a deployment failure in single node cluster deployments due to PCM dashboards for Grafana not being found

 # Release Content